emnh/bookmarks/ProgrammingLanguages.md

  - ActionScript (small cheat bot for online game)
  - Visual Basic 6 (my first language to which I'll never return)
  - GLSL ES (webgl shader language)
+ - Matlab (university exercises)
+ - Mathematica (just a few formulae for use in other projects)

 My favourites are static functional languages with global type inference.
 My newest projects are in ReasonML.